electraone/datafiles/README.md

 presets | Electra presets aimed for controlling of specific synthesizers sysex | A collection of files for upgrading and Electra maintanance

-## Electra User Guide

-The [Electra User Guide](https://docs.google.com/document/d/1KDwv20wwwJdlct1m_r8IaG3PLbulb8RHOebviEDO6mM/edit?usp=sharing) is available at Google Docs.
-The User Guide is still under developmen t, feel free to attach your comments and questions to it.
-We are updating it on regular basis as new features are added.

-## Firmware updates
-Electra's firmware is under development.
-We publish releases of new firmware on regular basis.
-We made the update procedure very simple to encourage users to update their firmware frequently.
-The new firmware releases consists of both: new features and bug fixes.

-The description of how to update Electra firmware is available at [Firmware Update Guide](https://github.com/martinpavlas/electra.one/wiki/Updating-firmware).

 ## Bug reports and feature requests
 Please use the Issues tab (above) to report or review problems you are experiencing with Electra One and Electra Editor.
 You can also use Issue to suggest new features.

 [Report a new Issue](https://github.com/martinpavlas/electra.one/issues/new)